Diffusion of responsibility

 if they know they are a part of the group of witnesses.
 In other group settings (in which a group is appointed to complete a task or reach a certain goal), the diffusion of responsibility manifests itself as the decreased responsibility each member feels to contribute and work hard towards accomplishing the task or goal.
 The diffusion of responsibility is present in almost all groups, but to varying degrees, and can be mitigated by reducing group size, defining clear expectations, and increasing accountability.

 Assumption of responsibility tends to decrease when the potential helping group is larger, resulting in little aiding behavior demonstrated by the bystander(s).
 Causes range from psychological effects of anonymity to differences in sex.
 Implication of behaviours related to diffusion of responsibility can be threatening as there have been increases in moral disengagement and helping behaviour.

+Diffusion of responsibility can be formalized using game theory as a free-rider problem or as a volunteer's dilemma using a coordination game.

 Real-world examples

 In many real-world examples, it can be difficult to say with complete certainty that certain events happened or happen because of a sociopsychological effect such as diffusion of responsibility, the reasons being that in these events, there are many other contributing factors.
 Many of these events have also been traumatizing for the individuals who have recounted them.
 In situations which have known to increase anxiety, events have been found to be interpreted more dangerously or inaccurately than they appear.
 While accurate representation of events may be questionable, there have been extensive analyses on the following events regarding diffusion of responsibility and applications of its concept.